BIGJRA/BIGJRA.github.io/reborn.md

 |*Sachet*       |$1000          |
 |*PokeSnax*     |$400           |

 We will eventually need 2 Floral Charms and around 25-30 Honeys for sidequests later.
-There is technically a cheaper option to get the honey later on, however.
+There is a cheaper option to get the honey later on, however.

 **Sweet Scent Flower Shop Middle**